 As some communities begin to reopen during the global coronavirus (COVID-19) pandemic, public health officials say the best way to prevent illness is to avoid being exposed to this virus.

 Below are some steps from the Centers for Disease Control and Prevention to help protect yourself and others.
 Stay informed about what’s happening in your community, and always follow the directions of state and local authorities.

 WHO IS AT A HIGHER RISK?

-According to the CDC, early information shows that some people are at higher risk of getting very sick from COVID-19.
-This includes older adults and people of any age who:
+According to the CDC, early information shows that older adults, people who live in a nursing home or long-term care facility, and individuals of any age with the conditions below are at higher risk of getting very sick from COVID-19:

-If you are at higher risk for serious illness from COVID-19, it is critical for you to take actions to avoid getting sick.
+If you are at higher risk for serious illness from COVID-19, it is critical for you to:

 IF YOU ARE SICK

-According to the CDC, COVID-19 symptoms include fever, shortness of breath and a cough.
+COVID-19 symptoms include fever, coughing and shortness of breath, plus additional ones listed on the CDC website.
 Keep track of your symptoms, which may appear two to 14 days after exposure, and call to seek medical attention if your symptoms worsen, such as difficulty breathing.

 Most people have mild illness and are able to recover at home.
 If you think you are sick:

 Emergency Warning Signs